kmahoski/GNNs-OGBN-Proteins-LD-GAT/README.md

 Additionally, there is some refactoring and adjustments to allow for easier experimentation with different protein language models that are used as node encoders.

-Currently, only ESM2 family models are being used as node encoders.
+Currently, only ESM2 models are being used as node encoders.
 The next step is to experiment with the newer, ESM Cambrian (ESM C) models.

 ## Dataset